IDMNYU/DM-GY6063A-Creative-Coding/README.md

 - **Assignment:** Create a novel single-page website/experience using the p5.js DOM library.

 **Week 7 (10/15):** Object oriented programming continued.
 Particle Systems and the return of Force!
 Simple introduction to JSON and API's.
-- Create a sketch using a publicly accessible data api or data source using JSON.  use the loadJSON() method in p5.js
+- **Assignment:** Create a sketch using a publicly accessible data api or data source using JSON.  use the loadJSON() method in p5.js

 **Week 8 (10/22):** Guest lecture.
 String Parsing and APIs
 - Final project PROPOSAL due next week in class (format can be .PPT, Keynote, PDF, or another presentation format of your choice).